AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 ## What's next?

 Edit permissions for data streams to allow tenant data stewards to share them with the community.
-For more information, see <xref:community-manage-sds-permissions-join>.
+Continue to <xref:community-manage-sds-permissions-join>.